I took my first Xanax when I was three years old.

 Clinical studies of SSRIs report that agitation is a common side effect.
 When Yale University’s Department of Psychiatry analyzed the admissions to their hospital’s psychiatric unit, they found that 8.1% of the patients were “found to have been admitted owing to antidepressant mania or psychosis” (Preda et al. 2001).
 Agitation is such a common side effect with SSRIs that the drug companies have consistently sought to hide it during clinical trials by prescribing a tranquilizer or sedative along with the antidepressant.
 Studies by Eli Lilly employees found that between 21% and 28% of patients taking Prozac experienced insomnia, agitation, anxiety, nervousness and restlessness, with the highest rates among people taking the highest doses (Beasley et al. 2001).

-Antipsychotics “work” by altering chemicals in the brain like dopamine, serotonin, noradrenaline and acetylcholine.
-While usually prescribed for severe cases of bipolar disorder and schizophrenia, more and more they are being presribed for anxiety, depression and eating disorders.
+Antipsychotics “work” by altering chemicals in the brain like dopamine, serotonin, noradrenaline, and acetylcholine.
+Doctors usually prescribe these for severe cases of bipolar disorder and schizophrenia.
+But more and more they prescribe them for anxiety, depression and eating disorders.

 From Eugene Rubin, M.D., Ph.D.,